microsoft/code-with-engineering-playbook/continuous-deployment/secrets-management/readme.md

 The care taken to protect our secrets applies both to how we get and store them, but also to how we use them.

 - **Don't log secrets**
-- Don't put them in logging or reporting
+- Don't put them in reporting
-- Don't send them to other applications, don't use them in URLs, forms or in any other way other than to make a request to the service that requires that secret
+- Don't send them to other applications, as part of URLs, forms, or in any other way other than to make a request to the service that requires that secret

 ## Enhanced-Security Applications

-The techniques outlined below provide 'good' security and a common pattern for a wide range of languages.
+The techniques outlined below provide *good* security and a common pattern for a wide range of languages.
 They rely on the fact that Azure keeps application settings (the environment) encrypted until your app runs.

 They do *not* prevent secrets from existing in plaintext in memory at runtime.
 In particular, for garbage collected languages those values may exist for longer than the lifetime of the variable, and may be visible when debugging a memory dump of the process.

-*If you are working on an application with enhanced security requirements you should consider using additional techniques to maintain encryption on secrets throughout the application lifetime.*
+> If you are working on an application with enhanced security requirements you should consider using additional techniques to maintain encryption on secrets throughout the application lifetime.

 Always rotate encryption keys on a regular basis.